p1ratrulezzz/node-multi-random/README.md

         console.log('Random between ' + min + ' and ' + max + ': ' + trandom.random(min, max));
       }
     }, 10000);

+# Bugs, support, disclaimer

+Please, feel free to create issues via github and describe faced problems or suggest ideas.
+I am not node js developer and this is my first module, I might not be experienced in node js programming but I'm experienced in web development and in development on PHP so every comment will be useful for me.